 |Customer Support||24/5 through chat, phone & email|

 The GAIN link is very evident in the high operating efficiencies of City Index.
 Over the years, it has built up an enviable network of research facilities that help traders and investors make considered choices, regardless of whether they are top-of-the-line financial institutions or low skill retailers.
 A striking product catalog and a lightning-fast trading interface are some of the other optimized features of City Index.
 However, after the integration of GAIN Capital into the StoneX Group, we can deliver an even more comprehensive offering to our customers by leveraging their capabilities and ecosystem of products.
-However, read this below content to get an honest City Index review with its features, services, customer support, and more.
+However, read the below content to get an honest City Index review with its features, services, customer support, fee section, and more.

 History of City Index

 The history of City Index goes back almost four decades to September 1983.
 Chris Hales and Jonathan Sparke founded the company and started trading and offering spread betting in March 1984.
 The CFD wing of the company was launched in 2001 in the UK.
-In 2005, City Index platform acquired IFX Group, which included sister concerns Forex broker IFX Markets and Finspreads.com, an established spread betting provider.
+In 2005, City Index platform acquired IFX Group, which included sister concerns forex broker IFX Markets and Finspreads.com, an established spread betting provider.
 From this point on, City Index grew exponentially and opened offices in Singapore, Shanghai, and Sydney, mainly to cater to the clients in the Asia Pacific region.

 A unique venture, the Trading Academy, was started by City Index in 2012.
 The Academy runs a six-week web series to show that anybody from any background with the right technical support, training, and discipline can learn how to maneuver in the financial markets.